The Amazon Summer Sale Is Like Prime Day for Fashion: Top Deals So Far

 After a notice was sent to sellers seen by CNBC, an Amazon spokesperson confirmed to CNBC that the event is happening.
 "The Big Style Sale is slated to take place later this month and will include seasonally relevant deals from both established and smaller fashion brands," the spokeswoman said.
 "We are delighted to help brands connect with our vast global customer base for this event."

-See all the fashion deals and deep discounts here.
+Stay with us throughout the week to find a curated selection of all the fashion deals and deep discounts.
 Also, don't forget to continue checking back with ET Style this week as we update you on our picks from the biggest and best fashion deals from the Amazon Summer Sale which get released multiple times a day throughout the week.

 Activewear Brands: up to 40% off